 In order to reflect the advancement of terahertz (THz) technologies into the radiocommunication applications, it is necessary and urgent to understand the current technology trends of active services in the band above 275 GHz.

-In addition to remarkable progress of THz technologies, IEEE802 currently established IEEE 802.15.3d Task Group to develop IEEE802 standard operating at THz frequency ranges.
+In addition to remarkable progress of THz technologies, IEEE802 currently established IEEE 802.15.3d Task Group to develop an IEEE802 standard that includes also a PHY layer operating beyond 275 GHz .
 However, the frequency ranges above 275 GHz for active services are not yet identified, nor haveallocations made to any service in this rangein the Radio Regulation.
 It is also urgent from the regulatory point-of-view to understand technical and operational characteristics of active systems to avoid interference between the passive services operating in this rangeandthe active servicesto be developed and deployed in the near future.

 This Report overviews the technology trend of active systems studied in the band above 275 GHz and intends to provide technical information for preparation of sharing and compatibility studies.
 The technologies discussed in this Report are in the areas of THz wireless communication, sensing and imaging.